-GS030: Our Planned Strategy for the Treatment of Dry AMD and GA

-We believe that our optogenetics technology platform could be used for the treatment of dry AMD or GA.
-Because GS030 uses optogenetics and can address diseases of photoreceptor degeneration regardless of the type of mutation, we believe that GS030, if successful in the treatment of RP, would be entirely transferable to the dry form of AMD and would offer enormous benefit to a common disease currently unamenable to therapy.
+GS030: Our Planned Strategy for the Treatment of Dry AMD and GA transferable to the dry form of AMD and would offer enormous benefit to a common disease currently unamenable to therapy.
 Although RP and GA have very different origins, both diseases are characterized by the degeneration of the photoreceptor cells in the patient's retina.
 Upon evidence of clinical proof-of-concept in RP, we may initiate clinical trials of GS030 for the treatment of dry AMD and GA.